Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: Conclusion and Future Directions

 The paper also analyzes abelian 4--charge non--BPS configurations where the bosonic field content and the gauge symmetries are identical to those of the BPS case, but supersymmetry is completely broken.
 The non--BPS theory assigns different $\mathcal{N}=1$ subalgebras to different brane triplets via appropriate R--symmetry rotations, leading to modified superpotential couplings.
 The vacuum manifold of the non--BPS system is analyzed by first examining the possibility of zero--energy configurations.
 Unlike the BPS case, the gauge symmetries do not admit a complexified extension, and the F--terms are not holomorphic, both of which pose technical challenges for applying algebraic geometric techniques suited to analytic domains.
 Efficient use of analytical Gr\"obner basis techniques reveals the absence of zero energy microstate for the abelian non--BPS extremal black holes.
 The numerical study of the vacuum landscape reveals an interesting structure.
-For generic values of the moduli parameters, the potential admits 6 isolated vacua, each of which is doubly degenerate and corresponds to bound states in the D--brane system.
+For generic values of the moduli parameters, the potential admits 12 isolated vacua, organized into 6 pairs of degenerate local minima corresponding to bound states in the non--BPS D--brane system.
 Assuming that instanton corrections lift the degeneracy, the system admits a unique ground state at non--zero energy, and the resulting twelve stable local minima are expected to account for the microscopic degeneracy underlying the black hole entropy.
-But, at higher energies, there are non--compact stabiliser submanifolds representing various marginally stable bound state configurations of the D-brane system.
+But, at higher energies, there are non--compact stabilizer submanifolds representing various marginally stable bound state configurations of the D-brane system.